muratk5n/thirdwave/en/index.md

 ---

-Washington Post: "The underbelly of [battery] electric vehicles..
-While electric vehicles are essential to reducing carbon emissions, their production can exact a significant human and environmental cost.
+Washington Post: "The underbelly of [battery] electric vehicles.. [their] production can exact a significant human and environmental cost.
 To run, EVs require six times the mineral input, by weight, of conventional vehicles..